Unique Things to do in Da Nang Vietnam

 Da Nang, Vietnam, is a vibrant and unique city, located right on the coast of Central Vietnam.
 It’s Vietnam’s third largest city with the third most popular international airport (airport code: DAD).

-While we usually stay in Hoi An, Vietnam 40 minutes to the South (because we’re not big city people), we have grown to appreciate all that Da Nang has to offer.
+While we usually stay in Hoi An, Vietnam 40 minutes to the South (because we’re not big city people), we have grown to appreciate all that Da Nang has to offer and started to stay there more as well.

 Unfortunately, much of the tourism in Da Nang is catered for large group, package tours.
 With this post, we want to help you to go beyond the cookie-cutter options and find truly local, unique experiences.